Bad practice is resolved through good theory

 I had forgotten that the offertory song is essentially a processional song – it’s purpose is to accompany the procession only, until the gifts are placed on the altar.
 It’s sobering how you get into a way of doing things without challenging why you are doing them.
 I knew the theory; I had just been ignoring it.

 So, one weekend, we only sang from the start of the collection to the end of the preparation of the altar; then the organ took over with some beautiful, reflective music while we focussed on the Celebrant saying the Offertory Prayers.
 It meant just two verses were sung.
-I feared that some wouldn’t like this, because many like to ‘do’ things rather than watch attentively in silence.
+I feared that some wouldn’t like this, because many people like to ‘do’ things rather than watch attentively in silence.
 But feedback has been very positive, even though the Offertory Prayers were inaudible.

 This has reminded me of another general principle of music in the liturgy: the music is there to serve the liturgy; the liturgy isn't there to serve the music.
 In other words, we choose the music that is appropriate for and serves Holy Mass.